 It’s not all good news with CEMA loans, as, with most things, there are a few catches.
 For starters, these loans are only available for condos and townhouses.
 Co-ops do not come with mortgage recording taxes because they are not considered real property.

 The CEMA loan comes with fees, the cost of which is up to the bank to decide.
 The process is also a lot easier when done through your current lender since you don’t need approval for reassigning the loan.
 However, if you’re switching banks, your first lender has to approve assigning the mortgage to the new one.

 The downside for buyers is that splitters are uncommon.
 It’s quite rare to see two banks agree on a CEMA loan.
-This may change in the future if we see interest rates climb enough that the difference in savings outweighs the cost.
+Potentially could change in the future if we see interest rates climb enough that the difference in savings outweighs the cost.
 Only time will tell.